Robodox-599/2016_Neonatologist/README.md

 ####Lift:
 **Lifting the Portcullis:**

-         - Two buttons, one to open and close the pistons.
+         - Two buttons, one to open and close the pistons (3).
-         - Two pistons are used to lift the gate, both opening and closing simultaneously.
-One piston opens in order to physically lift the gate while the other activates in order to kick up a flat, smooth surface to allow the robot to drive under the gate as it slides down.
+         - Three pistons are used to lift the gate (two programmed solenoids), both opening and closing simultaneously.
+One piston opens in order to physically lift the gate while the other two activate in order to kick up a flat, smooth surface to allow the robot to drive under the gate as it slides down.
 **Lifting the Robot:**

-         - Two buttons, they are held down in order to manually move the tape measures.
+         - In order to lift the robot, three motors are used in total.
+Two motors attach to a a winch/drum while the other attaches to a pair of tape measures.
 Yes.
+Tape measures.
-           I'm not kidding.
-I said tape measures.
+         - The tape measures are attached to the winch in order to guide it along the stronghold.
-         - Two motors are attached to a winch.
-The winch guides a hook used to latch on to the bar on top of the tower.
-There is one more motor powering two pairs of tape measurers that guide the the winch / hook system to the bar.
+           The winch then guides a hook up to the bar, latches on, and then the robot ascends to the heavens.
-         - In simpler terms: tape measures -> winch -> bar.
+         - In simpler terms (of guiding?): tape measures -> winch -> stronghold bar.